tituspowell/wayfarer-game/README.md

             gameOver = true;
         }

+        // Pause execution so they can see the animation.
+Since this is a coroutine,
-        // Wait so they can see the animation yield return new WaitForSeconds(3.5f);
+        // we aren't blocking the thread and Unity can continue other processes. yield return new WaitForSeconds(3.5f);

         // Blow up either dice that rolled a '1' with camera shake and an explosion if (dice1JustDoomed && doomDice1 != null)
         {
-            yield return StartCoroutine(DestroyDoomDice(doomDice1));
+            // Pause while we explode the first dice object yield return StartCoroutine(DestroyDoomDice(doomDice1));
             doomDice1 = null;
         }

         if (dice2JustDoomed && doomDice2 != null)
         {
-            yield return StartCoroutine(DestroyDoomDice(doomDice2));
+            // Pause while we explode the second dice object yield return StartCoroutine(DestroyDoomDice(doomDice2));
             doomDice2 = null;
         }